by Susan Schachter, MSRDN April 12, 2023 2 min read

-We’re all dealt a genetic hand.
+We’re all dealt a genetic hand and your genes are something that you are born with.
 Some of us might let fear of inheriting the same genes that our relatives have get in the way of getting timely physical exams.
-Some of us might let this same fear allow us to give up because “it’s a done deal” and we’re going to stay this way forever.
-In terms of high blood pressure, this might look like not getting our numbers checked (kind of like an ostrich with its head in the sand).
+In terms of high blood pressure, this might look like not getting our numbers checked.
 Or it might lead to “I’m going to have high blood pressure and die from some comorbidity anyway, so I might as well eat whatever I want and/or drink as much alcohol as I want to, or smoke, or be a couch potato, or not manage my stress”.

 If we are driven by any of these thought patterns, it’s important to keep in mind epigenetics.

 Epigenetics deal with the forces that determine whether inherited genes in our DNA are turned on, turned off, or remain unexpressed.